Fresh Strawberry Cake

 - 1 package (8 ounces) cream cheese, at room temperature

-- ¼ cup mashed fresh strawberries, well drained (1/2 cup berries)
+- 1 tablespoon mashed fresh strawberries, well drained (2 medium berries)

-- Place the cake mix, gelatin, mashed strawberries, oil, milk, and eggs in a large mixing bowl.
+- Place the cake mix, gelatin (if desired), mashed strawberries, oil, and eggs in a large mixing bowl.
 Beat with an electric mixer on low speed until incorporated, 30 seconds.
-Increase the mixer speed to medium and beat until the mixture lightens and is smooth, 1½ minutes longer, scraping down the sides of the bowl.
+Increase the mixer speed to medium and beat until the mixture lightens and is smooth, 1 minute longer, scraping down the sides of the bowl.
 Pour the batter into the prepared pans, smoothing the top with a rubber spatula, and place the pans in the oven.
 If three pans don’t fit on the center rack, place the third layer on the upper rack, watching to not overbake.